Regularity improvement for the minimizers of the two-dimensional Griffith energy: Porosity of the bad set

 \begin{proof} Unfortunately, the above statement is not explicitely stated in \cite{bil}, but it directly follows from the proof of \cite[Proposition~3.4]{bil}.
-Indeed, in the latter proof, some explicit thresholds $\delta_1 > 0$ and $\delta_2 > 0$ are given so that, provided that
+Indeed, in the latter proof, some explicit thresholds $\delta_1 > 0$ and $\delta_2 > 0$ and an exponent $\alpha \in (0,1)$ are given so that, provided that